If You’re Experiencing Any of These 15 Feelings, You’re Very Easily Overwhelmed

 Envato Elements

 Do you end most days feeling like you haven’t accomplished anything, even though you’ve been on the go from dawn to dusk?
-This disconnect between your effort and your perceived productivity is a classic sign of overwhelm.
+The disconnect between your effort and your perceived productivity is a classic sign of overwhelm.
 It can leave you feeling inadequate and anxious, perpetuating the cycle of stress.

 8. You have trouble sleeping or wake up feeling unrested.